ibm-cloud-docs/codeengine/cmd_defs.md

 :   The URL of the Git repository that contains your source code; for example `https://github.com/IBM/CodeEngine`.
 This value is *required*.

 `--commit`, `--cm`, `--revision`
 :   The commit, tag, or branch in the source repository to pull.
 This value is *optional*.
-The default value is `main`.

 `--context-dir`, `--cdr`
 :   The directory in the repository that contains the buildpacks file or the Dockerfile.
 This value is *optional*.